aimhubio/aim/docs/source/quick_start/QL_basics.md

-## AimQL Basics
+## Search Basics

 ### Introduction

 Aim enables a powerful query language(AimQL) to filter through all the stored metadata.

-AimQL filters Aim data using **python expression**.
+AimQL filters the tracked metadata using **python expression**.
-It’s like a python if statement over everything you have tracked.
+Think of it as a python if statement over everything you have tracked.
-Hence, nearly any python compatible expression is available.
-See [security restrictions](#security-restrictions).
+Hence, nearly any python compatible expression is available with [security restrictions](#security-restrictions) in place.

+The data is saved as diff types of entities (e.g. `run`, `metric`).
+The search queries are written against these entities.
 When iterating over entities the python expression is evaluated in a Boolean context.
-If it is true (evaluates to a value that is “truthy”), then the current entity(e.g. run, metric) is yielded.
-Otherwise, the entity is skipped over.
+When the value is _"truthy"_, then the current entity is yielded.
+Otherwise the entity is skipped over.

 .. note::
    Currently, AimQL is only used for filtering data, and has no role in sorting or aggregating the data.